 The term ‘technostress’ was first coined in 1984 by psychologist Craig Brod.
 It warned of the potential mental health issues associated with continuous contact with technology and IT systems to perform tasks, going far beyond tired eyes and ‘zoom-fatigue’.
 It’s characterised by the instant nature of technology and the blurring of lines between personal and professional time that leads to workaholism, a lack of productivity and exhaustion.
 Fast forward three decades, and it all sounds very familiar.
 Could creating a healthier digital-first culture be key in supporting your people through the ongoing mental health crisis?

 Oliver Grig is the Operations Director at Gallery Partnership, For Oliver, ensuring your IT solutions work in synergy with your people and organisational needs is the key.

 “IT should be a help and not a hindrance.
 Too often, organisations throw in new systems thinking it will fix a problem and forget that there is a human at the other end; neither can work effectively without the other.
 Any new IT product, system or piece of software should enable your people to work smarter, not harder.
 For mental health charities juggling a huge surge in demand, it’s so important to make sure tech and IT systems help people be productive and don’t become another cause of stress.”

 Mental health charities have long understood that their brands start from within.
 They have, naturally, long led the way in wellbeing support for their people.
 But as we’ve rapidly moved into a world where technology and software dominates, it’s important to adapt and think about the role technology plays in employee wellbeing – and where it can be used to improve it.
-Luckily, Oliver has some top tips on where organisations can start when beginning to create a digitally healthy work environment in the po
+Luckily, Oliver has some top tips on where organisations can start when beginning to create a digitally healthy work environment in the post-pandemic world.

 Investing in tech?
 Invest in your people